Skip to main content

 1. Carter, Capt.
 Joseph.
 History of the 14th Armored Division.
 Albert Love.
 Atlanta, 1945.
 An unofficial history prepared by the Division following the end of the war.

 2. Dickson, Lt.
-Walter R.Combat History of 19th Armored Infantry Battalion: October 12th, 1944 to May 9th, 1945.
-J.G.Weiss.
+Walter R. Combat History of 19th Armored Infantry Battalion: October 12th, 1944 to May 9th, 1945.
+J.G.
+Weiss.
 Munich, 1945.
 Unofficial battalion history.

 3. Brown, T/Sgt.
 Vernon G. and Robinson, T/Sgt.
-Dean B.We Came to Fight.
+Dean B. We Came to Fight.
 R. Oldenbourg.
 Munich, June 1945.
 Unofficial history of the 48th Tank Battalion.

 5. Report of Operations: The Seventh U.S. Army in France and Germany, 1944-1945.
 Three Volumes.
 Aloys Graf.
-Heidelberg, May, 1946.
+Heidelberg, May 1946.
 The unofficial report of operations in France and Germany by the Seventh U.S. Army.

 6. Engler, Richard E. The Final Crisis: Combat in Northern Alsace, January, 1945.
 Aegis Consulting Group.
 Hampton, VA, 1999.
 Written by a veteran of the 1st Battalion, 242nd Infantry Regiment, 42nd Infantry Division.
 An excellent examination of the fighting during the German counter-offensive, Operation Nordwind.
 Includes considerable information on the Battle of Hatten-Rittershoffen.

-8. Bonn, Keith E. When the Odds Were Even: The Vosges Mountains Campaign, October 1944 January 1945.
+8. Bonn, Keith E. When the Odds Were Even: The Vosges Mountains Campaign, October 1944 - January 1945.
 Presidio Press.
-Novato, CA 1994.
+Novato, CA, 1994.
 The expanded doctoral dissertation by a retired Army officer and graduate of West Point.
 The author covers the opening phases of the German counter-offensive, Operation Nordwind, in considerable detail.

-9. Huntsberger, Karen Berkey, Waiting for Peace - The Journals & Correspondence of a World War II Medic, Luminare Press, Eugene, OR 2015.
+9. Huntsberger, Karen Berkey.
+Waiting for Peace - The Journals & Correspondence of a World War II Medic.
+Luminare Press.
+Eugene, OR, 2015.

-11. This is the story Maryrose and Robert (Bob) England, a decorated WWII soldier, from when they met in 1941 until the aftermath of the war.
-It's a tale of how the war affected their relationship and opens a window on a small part of the story of how the war affected soldiers and their families.
-It is a love story.
+10. Letters to Maryrose from Bob, a WWII Soldier.
+This is the story of Maryrose and Robert “Bob� England, a decorated WWII soldier, from when they met in 1941 until the aftermath of the war.
+It is a tale of how the war affected their relationship and opens a window on a small part of how the war affected soldiers and their families.
 The book includes commentary from the author as well as copies of the actual letters sent from Bob to Maryrose.
-The story also traces the path of the 14th Armored Division (14th) from Camp Campbell, Kentucky, to Nazi Germany.
-The 14th was at first part of General Alexander Patch's 7th Army in Europe and later part of General George Patton's 3rd Army that went into Germany.
-The 14th was named "The Liberators".
+The story also traces the path of the 14th Armored Division from Camp Campbell, Kentucky, to Nazi Germany.